jiezhiyong/heroui-mobile/CONTRIBUTING.md

   e.g. `feat(components): add new prop to the avatar component`

 If you are interested in the detailed specification you can visit https://www.conventionalcommits.org/ or check out the [Angular Commit Message Guidelines](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines).

 ## Pull Request Guidelines

 - The `main` branch is basically a snapshot of the latest production version.
-All development must be done in dedicated branches and will be merged to `canary` branch.
+All development must be done in dedicated branches and will be merged to `main` branch.
 - Make sure that Github Actions are green
 - It is good to have multiple small commits while working on the PR.
 We'll let GitHub squash it automatically before the merge.
 - If you add a new feature: